It is the second hour of the Monday Rush Limbaugh show.

 And that's not my favorite thing.

-But is it possible that he's you know smelling the tea on this a little bit because the governor in this past legislative session sponsored something called, you'll be familiar with this, the Sanctuary Cities Bill.
+Because the governor in this past legislative session sponsored something called, you'll be familiar with this, the Sanctuary Cities Bill.

-Sanctuary cities are municipalities that essentially tell that they they've telegraph, sometimes in useful code language, we are not going to have our police checking the immigration status of people whom we have detained already for other stuff.
+Sanctuary cities are municipalities that essentially tell that they telegraph, sometimes in useful code language, we are not going to have our police checking the immigration status of people whom we have detained already for other stuff.

 Let's give them a tough day.